Last Updated on June 8, 2023 by The Noms

 The nose of Amaro Lucano is has an aromatic scent like sandalwood, allspice, bitter herbs, and gentian root.
 The flavor of Amaro Lucano on the front is sweet, slightly like root beer with a bit of earthy bitterness.
 Then it becomes less bitter, with allspice and herbal notes.
 Bitterness comes back on the finish in an herbally way.
 There are also hints of citrus peel and caramel.

 The Lucky Lucano combines Amaro Lucano, a robust bourbon and the juice of a ripe plum to make a bold boozy cocktail.
 It is sure to delight fans of classic old fashioned cocktails, as it’s pretty boozy.
 Amaro Lucano brings a bold slightly bitter flavor full of warm spice that pulls the sweetness of the plum and caramel flavors of the bourbon.

 The dose of bourbon brings a strong boozy undertone that stands up to the boldly flavored Amaro Lucano.

 A dash of fresh squeezed lemon adds a bright note that pulls the delicate citrus flavors that are a hallmark of Amaro Lucano. also.
 The fresh plum gives a sweet fruity freshness and brings along some of the rich flavors of late summer.
+And a splash of simple syrup helps with any tartness!
 We hope you will enjoy the Lucky Lucano!

 Like this recipe?
 Try these below, too!